 By early August 1943 Munda Airfield was secured and many Japanese aircraft wrecks were captured by American forces.
 Several were removed for study and others were abandoned and picked over by American personnel for souvenirs.
 Others were buried to fill bomb craters when the airfield was repaired and expanded.

 American forces immediately began repairing and expanded the airfield.
-On August 13, P-40s from the 44th Fighter Squadron were patrolling over Munda and ran short on fuel and were the first Allied planes to land at Munda at 9:00am to refuel and afterwards flew a fighter sweep over Kolombangara, the first American combat mission flown from Munda Airfield.
+On August 13, 1943 P-40 Warhawks from the 44th Fighter Squadron (44th FS) patrolling over the Munda area ran short on fuel and became the first Allied planes to land at Munda Airfield at 9:00am to refuel and afterwards flew a fighter sweep over Kolombangara, the first American combat mission flown from Munda Airfield.

 On August 14, 1943 the control tower atop Kokengola Hill (Kokenggolol) went into operation.
 Three American aircraft known to have landed at Munda that day included VMF-215 F4U Corsair piloted by Robert Owen, a P-40 Warhawk from the 44th Fighter Squadron and J2F Duck with Brig General J. P. Mulcahy aboard as a passenger.
 The control tower went into operation that same day atop Kokengola Hill (Kokenggolol).

 On August 15, 1943 Commander Air (COMAIR), New Georgia command post begins operating from Munda Point under the command of by Major General Francis P. Mulcahy, USMC and conducts its first full day of operations.

 After the Allied landing, Japanese aircraft attempted to bomb the Munda area but failed to inflict major damage or stop Munda Airfield from being repaired.